What is Solvency?

 Solvency is the ability of a company to meet its long-term financial obligations.
 When analysts wish to know more about the solvency of a company, they look at the total value of its assets compared to the total liabilities held.

 An organization is considered solvent when its current assets exceed current liabilities.
-It is also known as the current ratio.
+This is typically measured using the current ratio.
 A company is considered solvent if its current ratio is greater than 1:1.

 Liquidity vs. Solvency